 - A longer description of the workshop’s intellectual focus and inter-disciplinary dimensions (1,000 words)

 - A preliminary workshop bibliography of core works

 - A list of projected attendees

 - The names of one or more faculty sponsors

-- A preliminary budget between $3,500 and $5,500 (see a sample budget to use as a template.
+- A preliminary budget, up to $3,700 (see a sample budget to use as a template.
 Please be sure to populate the 'generic' fields, like 'Speaker 1', etc.)

 Please send completed applications to [email protected] with"Mellon Workshops Application" as the subject line.